Edwin Jackson death: Illegal immigrant facing charges after alleged drunken driving crash

 Orrego-Savala faces up to 10 years in prison on the immigration charge, which the U.S. attorney's office said would be handled after any state charges are resolved.

-Orrego-Savala, 37, was arrested following the crash early Sunday along Interstate 70 in Indianapolis.
+He was arrested following the crash early Sunday along Interstate 70 in Indianapolis.
 Investigators said Jackson, 26, and his Uber driver, 54-year-old Jeffrey Monroe, were standing outside Monroe's car when they were struck and killed by a pickup truck driven by Orrego-Savala.

 Orrego-Savala was deported in 2007 and 2009, and was again living illegally in the U.S. at the time of the crash, according to investigators.